VBayesLab/VBLabDocs/Model-Custom.md

 ---

-## Define custom models as function handlers
+## Define custom models as function handles
 {: #custom-handler}
 The supported VB algorithms take statistical models and training data as inputs in order to compute the $\Delta_\theta h(\theta)$ and $h(\theta)$ terms.
-These model- and data-specific information can be provided to the VB algorithms as a function handler with some rules.
+These model- and data-specific information can be provided to the VB algorithms as a function handle with some rules.
 The following template is suggested when users define their statistical models as functions to compute the $\Delta_\theta h(\theta)$ and $h(\theta)$ terms.

 ```m
 function [h_func_grad,h_func] = grad_h_func(data,theta,setting)